AIlhomov/Algorithms/README.md

 ## Examinations

-### Examination 1: Searching and Finding
+### Examination 1: Sorting and Finding
-In this examination, we focused on searching algorithms.
+In this examination, we focused on searching and sorting algorithms.
 Key topics included:
 - **Binary Search**: An efficient algorithm for finding an item from a sorted list of items, with a time complexity of O(log n).
+- **Insertion Sort**: An simple sorting algorithm also it is stable, with a time complexity of O(n^2).

 ### Examination 2: Data Structures
 This examination delved into essential data structures and their time complexities.
 Topics covered: